 Do I Need A Service Agreement?

-If you operate a business that offers services to clients, then a clear Service Agreement is strongly recommended.
+If you operate a business that provides services to clients, a well-drafted Service Agreement is strongly recommended to formalise your contractual obligations and protect your interests.

 Example